nikomatsakis/babysteps/babysteps/_posts/2019-12-09-async-interview-2-cramertj.md

 For the second [async interview], I spoke with Taylor Cramer -- or cramertj, as I'll refer to him. cramertj is a member of the compiler and lang teams and was -- until recently -- working on Fuchsia at Google.
-They've been a key player in Rust's Async I/O design and in the discussions around it.
-They were also responsible for a lot of the implementation work to make `async fn` a reality.
+He's been a key player in Rust's Async I/O design and in the discussions around it.
+He was also responsible for a lot of the implementation work to make `async fn` a reality.

 [async interview]: http://smallcultfollowing.com/babysteps/blog/2019/12/09/async-interview-2-cramertj/